FairDigital/Laravel-Addresses/README.md

 **This package is a work in progress**, please use with care and feel free to report any issues or ideas you may have!

-We've transferred this package to a new owner and therefor updated the namespaces to **Lecturize\Addresses**.
-The config file is now `config/lecturize.php`.

 ## Installation